 The trade-off is access pattern.
 Object storage doesn't support random writes to a file — you replace the whole object.
 You can't mount it as a filesystem the way you would block storage.
 For applications that need to modify files in-place (databases, logs), object storage requires workarounds.

-Block storage — a mounted virtual disk on a VPS — and physical storage servers behave like a local hard drive.
+Block storage — a mounted virtual disk on a VPS — behaves like a local hard drive.
 You can run a filesystem, write files in-place, run databases, and work with software that expects standard POSIX file operations.

 Cost comparison for common workloads